grafke/Drone-workflow-controller/README.md

         }
     ]

-remote_jobs_config - this file stores the configuration of you remote jobs.
+remote_jobs_config.py - this file stores the configuration of you remote jobs.

     {
       "jobs": [